Unparalleled Clinical Training

 Junior residents spend a total of four weeks working shifts in the Emergency Department, caring for patients with a full range of medical and surgical conditions.
 The rotation offers an opportunity to participate in the management of surgical, orthopedic, and gynecologic emergencies as well as medical conditions.

 The Allen Hospital is a 196-bed community hospital located at the northern tip of Manhattan.
 Rotating on the Allen wards gives residents an opportunity to experience more “bread and butter” inpatient medicine.
-One senior resident oversees two interns, which gives the interns more autonomy and residents practice in a more attending-like role.
+One senior resident oversees two interns, which gives the interns more autonomy and allows residents to practice in a more attending-like role.

 Medicine Consult/Preoperative Evaluation